lightbend/cloudflow/docs/README.md

 # Cloudflow Documentation

-This repository contains the sources for the [Cloudflow web site](https://cloudflow.io/) and the [Cloudflow documentation](https://cloudflow.io/docs)
+This folder contains the sources for the [Cloudflow web site](https://cloudflow.io/) and the [Cloudflow documentation](https://cloudflow.io/docs)

-This repository is structured as follows:
+This folder is structured as follows:
 - The root directory contains the `makefile` for the documentation generation process.
 - The source files for the home page and other `root` pages in the website are located under `homepage-source/`.
 - The structured documentation is located under `docs-source/`, with content that is shareable located in `shared-content-source`.
 See the readme.adoc file in the `shared-content-source` folder for more information.